KCCFD/Linking-PETSc-using-CMake-MPI-HelloWorld/InstallPetsc_Compile.txt

 Step 2: Configure PETSc:
 ./configure --with-cc=gcc --with-cxx=g++ --with-fc=gfortran --download-f2cblaslapack --download-mpich
--> follow the instructions in the terminal and install PETSc
+-> follow the instructions in the terminal and make + makeinstall PETSc

 Step 3: Search for the shared object file (.so) "libpetsc.so".
 In my case it was in:
 "${PETSC_DIR}/${PETSC_ARCH}/lib/libpetsc.so"